 - juice of half of 1 large lemon

-- 1/2 – 1 teaspoon kosher salt
+- 1/2 – 1 teaspoon coarse kosher salt

 - Place the cashews in a bowl and fill with filtered water at least an inch above the cashews.
-Allow the cashews to soak for 30 minutes or up to overnight.
+Allow the cashews to soak for 4-6 hours or up to overnight.
 Drain and rinse the cashews well.

 - Place the cashews, filtered water, lemon juice, and salt in a high powered blender or food processor.
 Blend until desired consistency, stopping to scrape the sides as necessary.

-- Your cashew cream will last in the refrigerator for 3-4 days and can be frozen for up to 6 months.
+- This cashew cream will last in the refrigerator for 3-4 days and can be frozen for up to 6 months.
 If you choose to freeze it be sure to run it through the blender really quick after you defrost it to eliminate any lumps.